 What is the Early Years Foundation Stage?

-Welcome to the Early Years Foundation Stage (EYFS), which is how the Government and early years professionals describe the time in your child’s life between birth and age 5.
+Welcome to the Early Years Foundation Stage, or EYFS for short!
+This is the term used by the Government and early years professionals to describe the important stage in your child’s life from birth to age 5.

 Intent